zimmertr/Ender-6-Klipper-Guide/README.md

 1. Unplug the printer, flip it on it’s side and remove the bottom cover to access the electronics compartment.
 Finally, unscrew the touch screen housing and remove it from the printer.
 There are four T15 screws located near the microcontroller and two T8 screws each on the bottom and back of the housing.
 Remove the original screen from the housing, but keep the rubber gasket in place.

 2. Connect the DSI cable to one of the Raspberry Pi's `CAM/DISP` headers and the header on the `PI TFT43` screen.
 The orientation of the cable matters as there are only pins on one side of the ribbon.
-On the Raspberry Pi, the Raspberry Pins should face towards the USB ports.
-On the `PI TFT43`, the Raspberry Pins should face away from the screen.
+On the Raspberry Pi, the pins should face towards the USB ports.
+On the `PI TFT43`, the pins should face away from the screen.

    <img src="https://i.imgur.com/UHSxvHq.png" alt="https://i.imgur.com/UHSxvHq.png" style="zoom:25%;" align="left"/>